 Don’t expect more than you inspect!

-Unfortunately, improper and unsafe practices often make the benefits of a fire sprinkler system obsolete, especially when it comes to the plastic piping.
+Unfortunately, improper and unsafe practices often make the benefits of a fire sprinkler system obsolete, especially when it comes to plastic piping.

 Fire codes in a majority of municipalities require fire sprinkler systems in most commercial buildings and many residential buildings.
-Chlorinated (poly) vinyl chloride (CPVC) piping systems are easier and lower cost to install than metal piping systems, making it generally the piping of choice for fire suppression systems.
+Chlorinated (poly) vinyl chloride (CPVC) piping systems are easier and lower cost to install than metal piping systems, making them generally the piping of choice for fire suppression systems.